seanohalpin/doodle/README.txt

 Doodle is a Ruby library for simplifying the definition of Ruby classes by making attributes and their properties more declarative.

-Doodle is eco-friendly - it does not globally modify Object, Class or Module, nor does it pollute instances with its own instance variables (i.e. it plays nice with yaml).
+Doodle is eco-friendly: it does not globally modify Object, Class or Module, nor does it pollute instances with its own instance variables (i.e. it plays nice with yaml).